migramirez2/Harmony-ONE/progress/gheis-mohammadi.md

+**2024-03-09 Sat:** Last week, I continued working on upgrading the database layer.
+It will involve significant changes and will require extensive testing.
+I have already resolved 90% of the upgrade issues and am aiming to finalize the code by the end of next week

+---

 **2024-03-02 Sat:** Last week, I started refactoring snapshot database.
 This would fix a couple of issues on old versions of database

 ---